 If your Fast Pass does not work, try scanning the barcode on the back of the Fast Pass, as it may be a problem with the Fast Pass reader.
 If that does not work, press the help button at the exit or entrance and your call will be directed to parking staff.
 Please wait for the response; at times there may be a large volume of calls.
 DO NOT select the “Lost Ticket” button as you may not be refunded for the fee.

 Permits on payroll deduction will then automatically renew, coming out of the last paycheck each month.
-It is the employee's responsibility to contact Parking Services to cancel their parking.

 Before paying to exit, please push the help button, located on the entrance and exit equipment, to receive assistance from parking staff.
 Often, they can troubleshoot the issue and you can avoid payment.